 Each year, the NEI questionnaire features a core set of questions that are tailored to gain fundamental insight into the local business community.
-These questions remain unchanged each year accurately compare results over time.
+These questions remain unchanged each year to accurately compare results over time.
 The core questions are in alignment with employment questionnaires administered by our municipal counterparts in the Greater Toronto and Hamilton Area.

-In 2022, two new categories were added to the questionnaire focused on (1) diversity, equity and inclusion and (2) work from home.
+In 2022, two new categories were added to the questionnaire focused on (1) diversity, equity and inclusion (DEI) and (2) work from home.
 These questions were added to gain an understanding of the demographic characteristics of the business community, and to provide insight into the number of businesses with employees working from home.
+In response to challenges in the past two years with consistent collection of the DEI data, a different approach was implemented in 2024.
+The questions were asked in a separate survey following the end of the data collection period for NEI.